 Pastor Bill & Marj Wolfson

+Pastor Bill Wolfson believes everyone should have a Pastor, and he’d love to be your Pastor!
 On December 2, 2018 Pastor Bill and Marj left the Pacific North West where they served as Lead Pastors of Church For All Nations for 30 years.
-The Lord put a vision on their hearts, leading them to the Hemet, California region.
-Since their arrival, the church has added a second Sunday morning service with the help of the incredible people of Hemet!
+The Lord put a vision on their hearts, leading them to Hemet, California.
 Pastor Bill is a passionate communicator of the Gospel and is known for messages that are relevant to everyday life.
 He employs a humorous style that allows the Holy Spirit to do His surgery on the hearts of His listeners.
-Pastor Bill’s beautiful wife Marj is known for her leadership and advocacy for turning children into genuine disciples of Jesus!
+Pastor Bill’s beautiful wife Marj is known for her leadership and advocacy for turning children into genuine disciples of Jesus.
 Her influence on teaching younger women to love their husbands is refreshing.
-HCA is a multicultural AND multigenerational body.
-Pastor Bill and Marj have 5 children, 4 grandchildren, and one on the way!
-Pastor Bill believes everyone should have a Pastor, and he’d love to be your Pastor!
+Hemet Church is a multicultural and multigenerational body.
+Pastor Bill and Marj have 5 children and 5 grandchildren.
+Again, Pastor Bill believes everyone should have a Pastor, and he’d love to be your Pastor!

 Hemet Church exists to create healthy, active, reproducing members of God’s Kingdom.